Butte Valley, California

 Butte Valley is an unincorporated community and census-designated place (CDP) named for a former settlement in Butte County, California, United States.
-It is located 5.5 mi southeast of Chico.
+It is located within the county seat of Oroville and uses Oroville addresses in addition to being 5.5 mi southeast of Chico.
 A post office operated at Butte Valley from 1861 to 1871, when it was re-located to Durham.
 Butte Valley sits at an elevation of 351 feet (107 m).
 The 2020 United States census reported Butte Valley's population is 945.
+Sources of Oroville's Butte Valley history are currently not accessible to the public through online search.